 The Price Isn’t Always Right.
 Ransomware is on the Rise.

-An entity associated with a type of malicious program that i...
+A type of malicious program that is designed to encrypt a sy...
 More continues to be a major cybersecurity challenge that impacts us all – from big industry to small businesses to individuals.

 In 2021, we analyzed trends in ransomware usage and bottled those up in our latest Current Trends in Ransomware Report.
 Here’s a snapshot of what you’ll find in the report: